sefinek/geoip-lite2/README.md

 You can create maxmind account [here](https://www.maxmind.com/en/geolite2/signup).

+> **Note**
-**NOTE** that this requires a lot of RAM.
+> This requires a lot of RAM.
 It is known to fail on a Digital Ocean or AWS micro instance.
-There are no plans to change this.
+> There are no plans to change this.
 GeoIP-Lite2 stores all data in RAM in order to be fast.

 🧩 API